If you are in New Zealand, please click here.

 Full day or half day

-The prices quoted in our brochures show the lowest price (‘Prices from’) available on a specified sailing date.
+The prices quoted in our brochures show the lowest price (‘Prices from’) available on a specified sailing date at the time of printing.
 The price will vary by ship, itinerary, sailing date and stateroom grade.
 Where there is more than one departure date shown for the same cruise itinerary then the prices provided in our brochures are the minimum prices available for the lowest priced of the multiple departure dates.
 For current pricing please contact your travel agent or visit our website.

 If your chosen stateroom category is not available at the time of reservation, guests may choose to add a waitlisted category to the reservation at the time of booking.
 If this stateroom category becomes available prior to the sailing date the guest will have the option to downgrade without penalty.
 Reservations without waitlists that are downgraded within the cancellation penalty period will be treated as a cancellation and rebook, incurring the applicable cancellation penalties.
 Downgrades are subject to current prevailing rates and guests should refer to any relevant terms and conditions of promotional offers with our reservation staff prior to downgrading as these may change.